Q.1. What is the average cell cycle span for a mammalian cell?

+Q.13.
 Discuss with your teacher about

 (i) haploid insects and lower plants where cell-division occurs, and

 (ii) some haploid cells in higher plants where cell-division does not occur.

-(i) In some insects and lower plants, fertilization is immediately followed by zygotic meiosis, which leads to the production of haploid organisms.
+Ans. (i) In some insects and lower plants, fertilization is immediately followed by zygotic meiosis, which leads to the production of haploid organisms.
 This type of life cycle is known as haplontic life cycle.

 (ii) The phenomenon of polyploidy can be observed in some haploid cells in higher plants in which cell division does not occur.
 Polyploidy is a state in which cells contain multiple pairs of chromosomes than the basic set.
-Polyploidy can be artificially induced in plants by applying colichine to cell culture.
+Polyploidy can be artificially induced in plants by applying colchicine to cell culture.

+Q.14.
 Can there be mitosis without DNA replication in S phase?

+Ans.
 Mitotic cell division cannot take place without DNA replication in S phase.
 Two important events take place during S phase – one is the synthesis or duplication of DNA and the other is the duplication of the centriole.
 DNA duplication is important as it maintains the chromosome number in the daughter cells.
 Mitosis is an equational division.
 Therefore, the duplication of DNA is an important step.

+Q.15.
 Can there be DNA replication without cell division?

+Ans.
 There can be DNA replication without cell division.
 During cell division, the parent cell gets divided into two daughter cells.
 However, if there is a repeated replication of DNA without any cell division, then this DNA will keep accumulating inside the cell.
 This would increase the volume of the cell nucleus, thereby causing cell expansion.
 An example of DNA duplication without cell division is commonly observed in the salivary glands of Drosophila.
 The chromosome undergoing repeated DNA duplication is known as polytene chromosome.

+Q.16.
 Analyse the events during every stage of cell cycle and notice how the following two parameters change